Azure/PSRule.Rules.Azure/docs/rules/en/Azure.APIM.CertificateExpiry.md

 To configure this rule:

-- Override the Azure_MinimumCertificateLifetime configuration value with the minimum number of days until expiry that should pass.
+- Override the `Azure_MinimumCertificateLifetime` configuration value with the minimum number of days until expiry.

 ## LINKS